|Phase III||Biomarker/Laboratory analysis, Treatment||Closed||Any age||NCI, Other||RTOG-9601|

 - Bilirubin normal

-- AST or ALT no greater than 2.5 times normal
+- Aspartate aminotransferase (AST) or alanine aminotransferase (ALT) no greater than 2.5 times normal

 - Creatinine no greater than 2 times normal